SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-1-ComputerNetwroksAndTheInternet.md

       - flow control (src and dest speed matching)
       - breaks long messages into chunks
       - congestion control
+    - IP running in the Network layer doesn't guarantee packet delivery nor order and hence if these qualities are desired, TCP is used (colloquially called TCP/IP)
     - UDP (Live Streams)
       - Connection less (no handshake)
       - No reliability